Pizza Party! Oh-so-Simple Pizza Dough

-All the kids in the family are sick and tired of the T-word (that’s Turkey to you and me) so my absolutely brilliant sister-in-law decided we would have a Pizza Party at lunchtime today.
+It’s just after Christmas and all the kids in the family are sick and tired of the T-word (that’s Turkey to you and me) so my absolutely brilliant sister-in-law decided we would have a Pizza Party with homemade Thermomix pizza dough at lunchtime today.
 It keeps the kids busy preparing, choosing and arranging the toppings for their individual pizzas and it keeps them happy because they only put what they want on their pizza.
 And it’s their own creation, and they can make it as different to their sister’s or brother’s as they want.
 So there!

 My brother-in-law suggested we use his recipe for pizza dough which he makes in the Thermomix, of course.
 It’s actually a Jamie Oliver recipe and it makes the best pizza dough both my husband and I have ever tasted.
 While the dough was rising we took all three doggies for a nice long (and wet) walk, but you can use that time to get your toppings ready.
 We had a tomato-y pizza sauce for the kids but my husband gets indigestion from cooked tomatoes so some of us had white pizzas.
 Our toppings today were tomato sauce, mozzarella, tinned tuna, anchovies, grilled asparagus, (sweet) corn, sliced yellow peppers, sliced spring onions/scallions, olives and a bit of grated Cheddar for that extra zing.
 Oh, and some really strong chilli oil I made in the Thermomix, too.